Fec16/modul-11/README.md

 # Reflection on Rolling Update & Kubernetes Manifest File

 1. What is the difference between Rolling Update and Recreate deployment strategy?
+- *Rolling Update is the default deployment strategy utilized by Kubernetes.
+When updating a deployment, this strategy gradually replaces old pods with newer versions, ensuring no downtime.
+Additionally, if any issues arise during the update process, Kubernetes automatically rolls back to a more stable previous version.*

+- *Recreate is a strategy where all existing pods must be terminated before newer versions are created.
+Consequently, there will be downtime during the update process.
+Typically, this strategy is employed when an application cannot run both old and new pod versions simultaneously.*

 2. Try deploying the Spring Petclinic REST using Recreate deployment strategy and document your attempt.